mlx93/spendsense-mlx/README.md

 ## Contributing

-This is a project submission for Peak6.
-For questions or clarifications, contact:
-- **Bryce Harris** - bharris@peak6.com
+This is an open-source financial education platform project.

 ---

 ## License

-This project is a submission for Peak6's Platinum Project.
-All rights reserved.
+This project is licensed under the MIT License.

 ---